deezer/MultilingualMusicGenreEmbedding/README.md

 ### Music genre embedding

 This part relies on data prepared through the previous steps of the pipeline.
-Apart from that, there are also other preparatory steps described further.
+Apart from those, there are also other preparatory steps described further.

 #### Preparatory steps